AsjadOooO/Addresing-tovade-issue/README.md

 - At the end it just goes with the mentaility of this kid that how pathetic and spoiled he is , i don't even know him nor i code discord bot and you can't pursue anything coding discord bots (its a good thing to do you learns alot that's my opinion)

-- This is the main reason of addressing this issue that
+- This is the main reason of addressing this issue that he spammed our repository with false accusation which led me to open this issue or i would never address an discord old issues here so ya that's the main issue of it

 - Screen are gonnna be attach down there with message link anyone is warm welcome to join and see